akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 :::

 :::info
-If you prefer to use the API, please note that the column information are part of the `Attribute` endpoints.
+If you prefer to use the API, please note that the table configuration is part of the `Attribute` endpoint.
 To learn more about it, you can refer to our [API documentation](https://api.akeneo.com/concepts/catalog-structure.html#attribute).
 :::

 We've developed dedicated import/export profiles for the options of your `select` column types :wink:.